Stay in touch! We announce new positions on Twitter at @innoliticsdev along with articles, tips, and lessons for software-developers.

 Thank you for your interest in Innolitics!

-Since we work in a regulated industry, you’ll need to learn a bit about the standards and regulations that apply to us to be effective.
+Since we work in a regulated industry, you’ll need to learn about the standards and regulations that apply to us to be effective.
 We don’t expect that you would know about these when you join us.
 Most of them are reasonable and merely require companies to show they are following best practices.

-Sometimes you’ll work alongside the client’s engineering team, and other times you’ll work on a team of one, two, or three Innolitics engineers.
+Sometimes you’ll work alongside the client’s engineering team, and other times you’ll work on a team of one, two, or three engineers.
 If you’re the only engineer on a project, you’ll be primarily responsible for its success.
 Sometimes you may have more than one project at a time.

 We only work on fulfilling projects—ones that we believe improve the world.
 For example, our current projects include software for radiation oncology clinics, a startup building an medical device to detect ear infections, open-source software used by neurosurgeons and researchers, software for tracking metastatic cancer, and several others.